Gatwick Airport: Facilities

-In summer 2013, Gatwick introduced Gatwick Connect, a free flight connection service to assist passengers changing flights at Gatwick whose airlines do not provide a full flight connection service.
-On 15 September 2015, the service was rebranded as "GatwickConnects".
+In the summer of 2013, Gatwick introduced Gatwick Connect, a free flight connection service to assist passengers changing flights at Gatwick whose airlines do not provide a full flight connection service.
+On 15 September 2015, the service was rebranded as GatwickConnects.
 It is available to passengers connecting on several major airlines.

 Flight movements

-Gatwick operates as a single-runway airport although it has two runways; the northern runway (08L/26R) can only be used when the main runway (08R/26L) is out of use for any reason.
+Gatwick operates as a single-runway airport although it has two runways; the northern runway (08L/26R) can only be used when the main runway (08R/26L) is out of use.
 The UK Integrated Aeronautical Information Package gives the Takeoff Run Available (TORA) of its main runway (08R/26L) as 3,255 m when aircraft take off in a westerly direction (26) and 3,159 m when takeoffs occur in an easterly direction (08).
 The documentation lists the respective TORA for the northern runway (08L/26R) as 2,565 m in both directions.
-Nearly three-quarters of takeoffs are towards the west (74% over a 12-month period).
+Nearly three-quarters of takeoffs are towards the west (74% over 12 months).
 Both runways are 148 ft wide; they are 656 ft apart, which is insufficient for the simultaneous use of both runways.
 During normal operations the northern runway is used as a taxiway, consistent with its original construction (although it was gradually widened).

 In October 2018, the airport announced that it was "exploring how to make best use of its existing runways, including the possibility of bringing its existing standby runway into routine use".
 One scenario would see 08L/26R used for departing narrow-body aircraft only, while the longer 08R/26L would be used for wide-body take-offs and all landings; widening 08L/26R would also increase the centreline separation slightly.
-New technology could also be used to increase capacity on the main runway, and in the longer term the airport remains interested in constructing a new runway to the south.
+New technology could also be used to increase capacity on the main runway, and, in the longer term, the airport remains interested in constructing a new runway to the south.

+In 2023, plans were announced to expand the second runway and make it operational for regular use.